AviatrixSystems/avxlabs-docs/ace_backbone/docs/backbone.md

 These settings are quite aggressive; in a production environment, it's advisable to avoid setting these intervals so frequently!
 ```

-## 4. Create an AWS TGW using the CoPilot
+## 5. Create an AWS TGW using the CoPilot

-The CoPilot offers an `AWS TGW (Transit Gateway) Network Orchestration` service that enables the deployment of AWS TGW without the need to use the AWS Console.
+The CoPilot provides an `AWS TGW (Transit Gateway) Network Orchestration` service, allowing you to deploy AWS Transit Gateways seamlessly without relying on the AWS Console.

 ```{figure} images/backbone-tgw01.png
 ---